mendix/docs/content/developerportal/control-center/index.md

 ![](attachments/roles.jpg)

-[**Please verify these are App Team roles.**]

 ## 4 Groups

-A Mendix Admins can set up **App Access Groups**, which consist of end-users who have access to certain apps with specific environments and roles.
-End-users are comprised of both active members of your company and external members.
+A Mendix Admin can set up **App Access Groups**, which consist of end-users (who are active members of your company) who will have access to [Mendix SSO](/appstore/modules/mendix-sso)-enabled apps with specific environments and roles.
 Click **Add Access Group** to create a new group with a **Name** and **Description**.

-[**Please verify above description.**]

 Click a group to bring up the group details pop-up window, and click **Add Member** to add members to the group.
 When you add members to an app access group, they will automatically be granted access to the apps listed on **Accessible Apps** tab.
-After you select an app to be accessible for the group, you also need to select a specific app [environment](/developerportal/deploy/environments) node to be accessible, in addition to specific user [roles](/refguide/project-security#user-roles) that should be able to access the app.
+After you select an app to be accessible for the group, you also need to select a specific app [environment](/developerportal/deploy/environments) node to be accessible, in addition to specific [user roles](/refguide/user-roles) that should be able to access the app.

-[**Please verify that these are user roles (as is the case for security groups) and not App Team roles.**]

 ![](attachments/access-group.jpg)

 {{% alert type="warning" %}}
-You can only add apps to groups that utilize [Mendix SSO](https://docs.mendix.com/appstore/modules/mendix-sso#1-introduction) to App Access Groups.
+You can only add apps to groups that utilize [Mendix SSO](/appstore/modules/mendix-sso) to App Access Groups.
 {{% /alert %}}

 [**How do you delete a group?**]